 - pain during a bowel movement that lasts for up to a few hours

 When a gland in the anus becomes clogged and then infected, it can produce an anal abscess.
 This is technically defined as a collection of pus around inflamed tissue.
 It can produce:

 According to Harvard Health, more than half of anal abscesses occur in people between ages 20 to 40.
 Men are also more commonly affected than women.

 The gland becomes infected when bacteria, fecal matter, or foreign material invades through tiny cracks.
 Certain conditions, such as colitis, can increase your risk.

 This is a tunnel that forms inside the anus and exits through the skin on the buttocks.
 According to Swedish Medical Center in Seattle, half of those who have had an anal abscess will develop a fistula.
 Symptoms include:

 Perianal Crohn’s disease

 Crohn’s disease is a hereditary condition that causes chronic inflammation of the digestive tract.
 Most of the time it affects the small intestine, but it can affect the entire digestive tract, including the anus.

-According to a 2017 article, up to 43 percent of people with Crohn’s have perianal Crohn’s.
+According to a 2017 article, up to of people with Crohn’s have perianal Crohn’s.
 Symptoms include anal fissures and fistulas.